-In Portugal there has never been an initial public offer promoted by a private equity seller (the only approximation was one venture capital backed firm having made a debut in an alternative trading exchange).
+In Portugal there has never been an IPO promoted by a private equity seller (the only approximation was one venture capital-backed firm having made a debut in an alternative trading exchange).

-In other IPOs (not caused by a private equity exit, however) the Portuguese market where the sponsor retains a majority participation, relationship agreements are entered into between such dominant shareholder and the listed company to ensure dealings between the two entities are done in an arms' length basis.
+In other IPOs in the Portuguese market (not caused by a private equity exit), where the sponsor retains a majority participation, relationship agreements are entered into between this dominant shareholder and the listed company to ensure dealings between the two entities are done on an arm's length basis.